vippsas/vipps-ecom-api/vipps-ecom-api.md

 is no need to pass any additional parameters: Vipps will handle everything automatically.

-It is possible to send the optional `isApp` parameter, which cames with some additional responsibility.
+It is possible to send the optional `isApp` parameter, which comes with some additional responsibility.

 See: